-The second parameter, configurations, represents an indicator of which resource developers want to access and which value developers want to update.
-Basically, developers could use a resource URI to access a specific resource but a resource URI might be hard for all developers to memorize lots of URIs, especially in the case of long URIs.
-To relieve the problem, Things Configuration introduces a easy-memorizing name, called ConfigurationName, instead of URI.
-And ConfigurationValue used in updateConfiguration() function indicates a value to be updated.
+The second parameter, configurations, represents an indicator of which resource and attribute key developers want to access and which value developers want to update.
+For convenience to access the wanted value, ConfigurationName in configurations parameter should be an attribute key of configuration resource, e.g., loc(Location), st(System Time), c(Currency), and r(Region) attribute keys.

+And ConfigurationValue only used in updateConfiguration() function indicates a value to be updated.
 Note that, only one configuration parameter is supported in this release.
 Multiple configuration parameters will be supported in future release.